arkin0x/cyberspace/readme.md

 In this way, nobody can lay claim to a space forever, all space is scarce, and all space is tied to real-world costs.

-# Human and AI Agents In Cyberspace
+# Human and AI Avatars In Cyberspace

 ## Avatars